1909 Dime Value Checker: Errors List, “D”, “O”, “S” & No Mint Mark Worth

 1909-O Dime Value

-The 1909-O is considered an underrated coin in the series.
-Fewer certified Mint State examples exist compared to some other 1909 varieties, yet it is often priced lower — a gap that experienced collectors have noted.
-Strike quality can be inconsistent on this issue, so finding a well-struck example takes some patience.
-Examples above MS66 are genuinely scarce.
+Here’s what’s interesting: fewer certified Mint State examples exist compared to some other 1909 varieties, yet the 1909-O often prices lower.
+That’s a gap worth watching.
+Strike quality can be hit-or-miss on these, so cherrypicking a well-struck example takes patience.
+Anything above MS66 is genuinely scarce.

-The top recorded auction result for this variety is $14,100, achieved by a MS67 example — one of only a handful known at that grade level.
+The top result is $14,100 for an MS67 — one of only a handful known that fine.

 1909-O Dime Price/Grade Chart